Airline passenger's headphones catch fire midflight

 They couldn't remove all of the headphones however -- both the battery and cover had melted into the aircraft floor.

-"People were coughing and choking the entire way home," the passenger told the ATSB, adding the cabin reeked of melted plastic and burnt hair.
+"People were coughing and choking the entire way home," the passenger told the ATSB, adding the cabin reeked of melted plastic and burned hair.

+Peter Gibson, communications manager for Australia's Civil Aviation Safety Authority, told CNN they would be investigating the incident.

+"If it seems the device was damaged, then that will explain it ... but you know if it was a genuine battery and hadn't been abused then we will go to the manufacturer and see what's going on," he said.

 In a statement, the ATSB said it was likely the batteries inside the headphones had caught fire, rather than the headphones themselves.